emilyfuhrman/emilyfuhrman.github.io/_posts/2015-06-10-delivering-post-by-foot-in-medieval-north-india.md

   - map
   - digital humanities
 ---
 An interactive map representing a medieval postal route extrapolated from the text of _Arabic Classical Accounts of India and China_.
 Built in collaboration with the Columbia University Department of History.
+View the full map [here](/interactive/F2015002).